genderdoog/doppelganger/README.md

     - [Saira](https://fonts.google.com/specimen/Saira)

 ## Disclaimer
 This project is a fan-made recreation of the Doppelganger website from *The Amazing World of Gumball*.
 All images and assets from the show belong to their respective copyright holders (Cartoon Network, Warner Bros.).
 This project is for educational and non-commercial purposes only.
-If you are a rights holder and want content removed, please contact me.
+If you are a rights holder and want content removed, please contact me: genderdoogscorner@proton.me